How to Use the Brilliance of Babies Method With Any Book

 Make a Simple Plan

-This gives you multiple ways to come back to the same book and support new learning each time.
+This gives you several ways to come back to the same book and support new learning each time.

 As You Read: Keep It Simple and Intentional